viniciusfeitosa/pychecko/README.md

 # ...

 '''
- At final, if all methods name that you sent in the list to Pychecko are in the instance, the instace will be returned using the execute property .
+At final, if all methods that you sent in the list to Pychecko are in the instance will be returned using the `execute` property.

- If the instance does't respect the signature will the throw the Exception InvalidSignatureClassError
+If the instance does't respect the signature will the thrown the Exception InvalidSignatureClassError
 '''
 a = pycheck.execute

 # ...
 ```

 # Next Features